Best Wood for Laser Cutting and Engraving

 Cherry has a rich reddish-brown color which darkens over time.
 The grain is fine and frequently wavy which can give a unique finish when engraved.
 This makes it a great choice for furniture.

 It has a high grain density, approximately 43 lb/ft3.
-A 40W laser can cut through 18mm cherry ply in a single pass.
+A 40W laser can cut through 18mm cherry wood in a single pass.

 Maple

 Maple is light brownish with shades of gold.
-It features a wavy grain evenly distributed with a grain density in the range of 39 to 47 lb/ft3.
+It features a wavy grain evenly distributed.
 It is strong with a smooth surface finish.
 This makes it a popular choice for kitchen utensils.

 Mahogany